 On July 26, 2006, MIIT publicly released the Notice on Strengthening the Administration of Foreign Investment in Operating Value-Added Telecommunications Business, or the MIIT Notice, which reiterates certain provisions under China's Administrative Rules on Foreign-Invested Telecommunications Enterprises prohibiting, among others, the renting, transferring or sale of a telecommunications license to foreign investors in any form.
 Under the MIIT Notice, holders of valued-added telecommunications business operating licenses, or their shareholders, must also directly own the domain names and trademarks used by such license holders in their daily operations.
 To comply with this requirement under the MIIT Notice, we terminated the trademark license agreements and domain name license agreements between Beijing Advertising and us as well as those between Beijing Internet and us in August 2006.
 We are also in the process of assigning all registered trademarks, trademark applications and domain names relating to "SouFun" and "Jia Tian Xia" to the relevant consolidated controlled entities in order to maintain their respective ICP licenses to operate as value-added telecommunication service providers.
 Since there is currently no official interpretation or implementation practice under the MIIT Notice, it remains uncertain how the MIIT Notice will be enforced and whether or to what extent the MIIT Notice may affect the legality of the corporate structures and contractual arrangements adopted by foreign-invested Internet companies, such as ours, that operate in China.
-In this connection, our PRC legal counsel, King & Wood, is of the opinion that: (i) each of our Structure Contracts is legal, valid and binding on the contracting parties under applicable PRC laws, rules and regulations; (ii) the execution, delivery, effectiveness, enforceability and performance of each of our Structure Contracts do not violate any published PRC laws, rules and regulations currently in force and effect; (iii) none of our Structure Contracts contravene any published PRC laws, rules and regulations currently in force and effect; and (iv) no filings, registrations, consents, approvals, permits, authorizations, certificates and licenses of any PRC government authorities, are currently required in connection with the execution, delivery, effectiveness, performance and enforceability of each Structure Contract, provided that the exercise of the call option in the future must be approved and registered by competent PRC government authorities.
+In this connection, our PRC legal counsel, King & Wood, is of the opinion that: (i) each of our Structure Contracts is legal, valid and binding on the contracting parties under applicable PRC laws, rules and regulations; (ii) the execution, delivery, effectiveness, enforceability and performance of each of our Structure Contracts do not violate any published PRC laws, rules and regulations currently in force and effect; and (iv) no filings, registrations, conse